Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.1% in September 2025, down 1.2 percentage points from August.
-Compared to September last year (5.8%), the rate has increased by 0.3 percentage points.
+The unemployment rate was 6.1% in November 2025, down 0.5 percentage points from October.
+Compared to November last year (6.8%), the rate has decreased by 0.7 percentage points.

 Employment: Regional vs Local Patterns

-The strong correlation (0.73) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
-This suggests that local employment closely follows regional trends.
+The moderate correlation (0.68) between regional and local employment levels indicates some alignment in employment trends.
+This suggests that local employment partially reflects regional patterns.

 Employment Rate: Regional vs Local Patterns